 This site exists so that to take care of the needs of straight razor users, young and old, new and

 experienced.
 You will find the information you need to care for, maintain and use your straight razors and

 With the cost of replaceable blades today, shaving with a straight razor makes perfect sense.
-Actually, in the long run,
+Actually, in

 A SHORT HISTORY

 The first modern straight razor complete with decorated handles and hollow ground blades was

 constructed in Sheffield, in England, the center of the cutlery industry, in the 18th century.
 The English

 produced the first superior hard steel grade in 1740.

-The French soon joined the movement producing a highly polished steel, also known as Sheffield silver steel, famous
+The French soon joined the movement producing a highly polished steel, also known as Sheffield silver

-manufacturers as Thiers Issard.
+France by such manufacturers as Thiers Issard.